“P” is for premium, and that’s what the American Express Platinum Card is all about.

 AMEX Platinum Points and Rewards

-If you choose to redeem your points as a statement credit towards travel purchases, the reward rate is $0.01 (1 cent) per 1 point.
-In this case, your 50,000 welcome bonus points are worth $500.
+If you redeem your points as a statement credit towards travel purchases, the reward rate is $0.01 (1 cent) per 1 point.
+In this case, your 60,000 welcome bonus points are worth $600.

-You can also redeem your points via The Fixed Points Travel Program which makes it easy for you to book your vacations using a fixed points system that potentially gives you more value.
+You can also redeem your points via The Fixed Points Travel Program, which makes it easy to book your vacations using a fixed points system that potentially gives you more value.

 For example, you can redeem 15,000 points for a short-haul return flight in Canada and the U.S. (economy class) at a maximum base ticket price of $300 (worth 2 cents per point).

-Or, you can redeem 60,000 points for a return flight between Canada and several destinations in Europe at a maximum base ticket price of $900 (worth 1.5 cents per 1 point).
+Or, you can redeem 60,000 points for a return flight between Canada and several European destinations at a maximum base ticket price of $900 (worth 1.5 cents per 1 point).

-For even higher reward rates, you can transfer your points to another frequent flyer loyalty program with a better conversion rate.
+You can transfer your points to another frequent flyer loyalty program with a better conversion rate for even higher reward rates.

 For example, you can transfer your membership rewards (MR) points at the following rates: